 Top 10 Attractions

-Here are some links to web sites which we hope will complement your stay in the region.
+Here are some links to web sites which we hope will help you to enjoy your stay in the region.
 They will open in a new window.

 Barnard Castle town (9 miles): great for speciality shopping, especially antiques, with many antique shops found on 'The Bank'.
 Other attractions include the Castle itself, managed by English Heritage, and walks along the river.
 Don't forget to pop into Barnard Castle TIC (Tourist Information) on Flatts Road, where you can get lots more information on attractions and events in the area during your stay.